Eastmont Court | Oakland, CA

 DESCRIPTION

 Eastmont Court is a 19-unit infill special needs housing development in East Oakland.
 By adding prominence to the corner site, the building repairs a gap in the existing neighborhood fabric and forms a protected courtyard for the outdoor enjoyment of the residents.
 The building and public spaces are fully accessible.
 The surrounding community and disabled user groups were part of the design effort.
-The development is funded by the HUD 811 program and provides much needed housing to low income special needs residents of Oakland.
+The development is funded by the HUD 811 program and provides much-needed housing to low income special needs residents and adults with HIV/AIDS in Oakland.

 VISION